 Once you’ve copied everything, confirm by clicking Change Nameservers.

 That’s it for Route 53 for now, but we will return to it later.

-Now we want to set up an SSL certificate via the AWS Certificate Manager in order to secure our setup with SSL.
+Now we want to set up an SSL certificate via the AWS Certificate Manager in order to secure our CloudFront custom domain with SSL.